Your shopping cart is empty!

 We use a metal die or block with a reverse image on it.
 This is attached to the heated platen of our traditional printing press and pressed through a foil film onto the card.
 The foil is then transferred onto the card where it bonds and creates the beautiful indented (slightly debossed) finished design.
 Each card has to be carefully aligned and everything is created with precision and care.

 It is undeniably one of the most luxurious and beautiful forms of printing that is worth the higher price tag.
 It is more suited to large print runs as the original cost of the blocks can be distributed over the number of items ordered.
 The variety of types, colours, and thickness of card that can be used is vast.
 It looks beautiful on light and dark backgrounds alike.
-It enables print to be applied directly to coloured card meaning your card has the same colour throughout and doesn’t leave a white edge.

 It’s a very labour-intensive form of foiling.
 That and the cost of creating a custom metal printing die for each print job means that it is one of the most expensive forms of printing.
 Pairing generic designs with digital printing can make it more affordable but limits the type of card that can be used.